19 General Concepts

 Why did RL fall short?
 Developing and training reinforcement learning models is an expensive undertaking.
 The barrier to entry is very high, limiting RL research and development to large tech-savvy organizations.
 The main reason is the Sim2Real problem mentioned in the tweet above.
 Reinforcement learning trains an agent in a simulated, artificial environment.
 The real world is much more complex and transferring training based on simulation to reality is difficult.
 The RL agents end up performing poorly in real applications.

 Until recently, a limitation of RL was the need for a good reward function.
 It is important that actions in the environment are properly judged.
-In situation where the result of a move is difficult to judge, reinforcement learning was difficult to apply.
+In situations where the result of a move is difficult to judge, reinforcement learning was difficult to apply.
 For example, in natural language processing, where an action produces some prose, how do we rate the quality of the answer?

 This was the problem faced by systems like ChatGPT.
 How do you score the answer produced during training to make sure the algorithm continuously improves?
 The solution was a form of reinforcement learning modified by human intervention.
-RLHF, reinforcement learning with human feedback, uses human interpreters to assign scores to the actions (the Chat-GPT answers).
+RLHF, reinforcement learning with human feedback, uses human interpreters to assign scores to the actions (the ChatGPT answers).

-18.3 Regression and Classification
+19.3 Regression and Classification

 The term regression was coined by Sir Francis Galton in 1877 in his study of genetics.
 Galton observed a relationship between physical attributes of offspring and their parents.
 He found that offspring deviated less from the mean value of the population than their parents did.
 Taller parents tend to have taller children, but children of taller parents tend to be shorter than their parents and children of shorter parents tend to be taller than their parents.